Feature Documentary (2026)

 $5,000+ Fuels the filming a chapter, from lived experience to expert insights.

-Australia has the highest rate of eating disorders in the world, and it’s getting worse.
 Something is breaking inside Australian homes, and most parents never see it coming.
 Behind “I’m fine” is a teenager who’s not okay.
 Starving themselves, hurting themselves, or going completely silent.
 For them, pain isn’t the problem.
 It’s the only way to feel anything at all.

 Chasing Silence is a raw, unfiltered documentary from a parents’ view… It asks every parent: if your child needed help right now, would they feel safe enough to ask you?